namelessu/Notes/Useless College Notes/Music Appreciation/Lecture 2.md

 ## **3- what’s the dominant type of the music in the medieval era?**
 - The religious music was the most dominant type in  medieval era.
 ## **4- Give examples of musical instruments that are used in the medieval era?**
-- Recorder flutes and some pluck string instruments
+- Recorder flutes and some pluck string instruments.
 ## **5- How is polyphonic music different from monophonic music?**
-- Monophonic Music: Single unaccompanied melody of line which was stalked by monks
+- Monophonic Music: Single unaccompanied melody of line which was stalked by monks.
-- Polyphonic Music: Two or more voices were added in the music
+- Polyphonic Music: Two or more voices were added in the music.

 ## **6-How did the Renaissance era influence music?**
 - In this era more harmony was added to the music chords which made the music more flexible and able to adapt the composer style.
 - Many instruments were added in this era such as trumpet, harpsichord, guitar and percussion instruments.

 ## **7- How is the music in the Renaissance era similar to the one in the Medieval?**
-- It also had mostly religious music which was also dominant in this era.
+- It also had religious music which became prominent in this era.
 ## **8- Give examples of musical instruments in the Renaissance era?**
 - Guitar, harpsichord, trumpet and percussion instruments
 ## **9- What defines the music in the Baroque era?**